Joseph Fay (artist): Life and work

-His wife, Marie (*1825), was the daughter of Heinrich Arnz (1785-1854), an owner of a publishing bookseller and printing shop (Arnz & Comp.).
+His wife, Marie (*1825), was the daughter of Heinrich Arnz (1785–1854), an owner of a publishing bookseller and printing shop (Arnz & Comp.).
 Through marriage, Fay was brother-in-law to the landscape painters Albert and Otto Arnz.
 Additionally, he was related to the painters Oswald Achenbach and Albert Flamm, who had both married his wife's sisters.
 Marie and Joseph fathered a son, who was the animal painter, Ludwig Fay.

-Fay died in Düsseldorf on the 27th of July 1875, two weeks prior to his 62nd birthday.
+Fay died in Düsseldorf on 27 July 1875, two weeks prior to his 62nd birthday.

 Reception

 Joseph Fay's works bear witness to his significant capability in terms of both conception and technical ability.
 His earlier works frequently contained historical and romantic subjects, whilst his later paintings mainly featured genre scenes.

 Fay extensively researched Italian life and culture across many trips to Italy, which are present in his pictures.
 His works are characterised by vivid colours, perceptive insight and skilful brushwork.